April 5 – May 18, 2019

 Zach Fitchner, Arron Foster, Matthew McLaughlin, Taryn McMahon, Nick Satinover, Brett Schieszer

 Humanity’s relationship to the land has been investigated through the creation of art for millennia.
 In essence, to study the landscape is to study the history of people who’ve inhabited it before, to see the past in the present.
 Our connection to the land has a strong impact on our civilizations, where we settle and how we thrive, and has long been a driving force in the development of societies and their vernacular culture.
-The bond we have with our surroundings continues to be examined through art in analytical, celebratory and critical ways, evidenced by our proposal for exhibition at Troppus Projects.
+The bond we have with our surroundings continues to be examined through art in analytical, celebratory and critical ways.

 The compo/site exhibit is a group installation with individual artist works.
 Each artist will contribute elements to be used that relate to their own exploration of land, space, and place.
 The installation utilizes wall hung elements along with projections and sculptural aspects to create a space that the audience can view and interact with.